PopovEvgeniy/glbstrip/readme.txt

 Program description

 This program is a graphic shell for Demonator and Galactix fuse.
-Put the executable files of these tools to the GLB Strip directory before the first start.
+Put the executable files of these tools in the GLB Strip directory before the first start.

 License